Available on the Essentials plan and higher

 - Locate the productboard URL field and use the menu beside its name to select Screens.

-- On the screens page, use the checkboxes to associate the productboard URL field with the screens used for your Edit Issue and Create Issue Jira operations.
+- On the screens page, use the checkboxes to associate the productboard URL field with the screens used for your Edit Issue and Create Issue Jira operations and just for projects you know you will be syncing with productboard.
 (Typically named Default screen, but may also be named Scrum Default Issue Screen or Kanban Default Issue screen.
 For more info, see below.)

 - Click Update.